 Watch this clever technique to cook brown rice in advance to add to any recipe calling for cooked rice.

-The prep work for this colorful fruit salad takes just 20 minutes; start it in the morning and store it in the fridge for up to six hours for a great make-ahead dish.
+The prep work for this colorful fruit salad takes just 20 minutes.
+Start it in the morning and store it in the fridge for up to 6 hours for a great make-ahead dish.

-This tasty holiday salad only takes 20 minutes to make from start to finish; prep the dressing a few hours in advance and store in the fridge for an almost-instant side dish.
+This tasty holiday salad takes just 20 minutes to make from start to finish; prep the dressing a few hours in advance and store in the fridge for an almost-instant side dish.